Close Menu

 claimant dies social security disability benefits for chronic kidney disease

-SSD BENEFIT CLAIMS DO NOT DIE WITH THE CLAIMANT
+SSDI BENEFIT CLAIMS DO NOT DIE WITH THE CLAIMANT

-A family member can file the proper paperwork and continue a claim for Social Security Disability Insurance (SSDI).
-The SSD claim does not die with the claimant.
 SSI claims, however, are not the same as an SSD claim.
-The only time a family member should pursue an Supplemental Security Income (SSI) claim is if the claimant filed the application in the past.
+The only time a family member should pursue an Supplemental Security Income (SSI) claim is if the claimant filed the application in the distant past.

 CONTINUING AN SSDI CLAIM AFTER DEATH

-An SSDI claim doesn’t die with the claimant.
-SSDI claims are also known as Title II claims.
-Social Security may decide even after a person has died that he or she should have been paid monthly SSDI benefits before death.
 SSA calls this situation an “underpayment.”
 The following list shows the order that the SSA uses when they pay out benefits.
-It shows who may collect an SSDI underpayment:
+It shows who may collect an SSDI underpayment after the claimant dies:

 • any parents of the decedent entitled to benefits on the deceased person’s record during the month of death.

-In order for the SSA to continue an SSD claim for a deceased person, they will need the proper paperwork.
+In order for the SSA to continue an SSD claim for a claimant who dies, they will need the proper paperwork.
 You should send a copy of their death certificate to the SSA.
 Additionally, you will need to send the SSA Form HA-539 – “Notice Regarding Substitution of Party Upon Death of Claimant” and SSA-1724 “Claim for Amounts Due in the Case of a Deceased Beneficiary.”
 Both of these forms are online at Social Security’s Website.
 Additionally, you can get them by visiting the local SSA office.

 Some people die while they are waiting for benefits.
 No one wants this to happen.
 However, if your family member passes away, the case may be able to continue.
 You can contact our office for free, either by calling us or using our contact page on this website.
 When you call us, expect for us to answer your questions for free.